Webmunk-Project/Webmunk-Django/README.md

     $ cp webmunk/local_settings.py-template webmunk/local_settings.py
     ```

-    Open the new `local_settings.py` file and [follow the configuration instructions](/support/documentation/settings.md) to configure the server.
+    Open the new `local_settings.py` file and [follow the configuration instructions within the file](/webmunk/local_settings.py-template) to configure the server.

 6. Once the server has been configured, initialize the database: